ghost-him/ZeroLaunch-rs/readme-en.md

 * **Application Search**: Quickly locate and launch traditional applications and UWP apps with seamless accessibility.
 * **Application Wake**: Intelligently identifies and brings existing application windows to the foreground for effortless task switching.
-* **Customizable UI**: Supports custom background images, option colors, search font colors/sizes, display font colors/sizes, and candidate item count adjustments.
+* **Customizable Appearance Interface**: Highly customizable, supporting features such as custom background images, option colors, search font color and size, display font color and size, number of displayed candidates, and more.

 ---
 ### Secondary Features